efrits-fr/led_matrix_max7219_arduino_library/.github/ISSUE_TEMPLATE/feature_request.md

 **9. Tests**

 A clear and concise description of what it is required to tests.
+Verify existing tests are sufficient to satisfy the no regression on this project.

 **9. a.
 Unit tests**

 A clear and concise description of unit tests.

 **9. b.
-Functionnal tests**
+Functional tests**

-A clear and concise description of functionnal tests.
+A clear and concise description of functional tests.

 **9. c.
 No regression tests**